HangfireIO/Hangfire.io/overview.md

 ---

 <p>
-    Hangfire is a set of <strong>open-source</strong> libraries that help you to create, process and manage your background jobs, i.e. operations you don't want to put in your request processing pipeline:
+    Hangfire is an <strong>open-source</strong> framework that help you to create, process and manage your background jobs, i.e. operations you don't want to put in your request processing pipeline:
 </p>

 <div class="row">